scratchrealm/stan-playground-old/README.md

 **Editing an analysis**

 To edit an analysis, click on the analysis ID in the main analyses table.
 This will open the editor for the analysis.
 You will then be able to edit the model, data, description, and options for the analysis.
-Typically you would prepare the model.stan and data.json files separately and paste them in to the viewer.
+Typically you would prepare the main.stan and data.json files separately and paste them in to the viewer.

 Note that the model, data, and options can only be edited if the status is "none", meaning that the analysis has not yet been run, or queued for running.
 However, you can edit the description at any time.